MH-Fahim11/Dart/README.md

     and makes a new list of only the first and last elements of the given list.
 For practice, write this code inside a function.<a href="Dart Problem solutions/Exercise_11.dart" target="blank">Slove</a>

 12. Write a program that asks the user how many Fibonnaci numbers to generate and then generates them.
 Take this opportunity to think about how you can use functions.
-    Make sure to ask the user to enter the number of numbers in the sequence to generate.
+    Make sure to ask the user to enter the number of numbers in the sequence to generate. <a href="Dart Problem solutions/Exercise_12.dart" target="blank">Slove</a>

 13. Write a program (function) that takes a list and returns a new list that contains all the elements of the first list minus all the duplicates.